nickwimer/ytScripts/README.md

 Will save a pickle file of the pandas dataframe with grid information as a function of time and some stored metadata about the simulation.

+## extract_lines.py
+Extracts axis aligned lines of data from plot files.

+Ex: `python data_extraction/extract_lines.py -p DATADIR/ -o OUTDIR/ --name FILE_NAME --field temp --normal x --coords 0 0`

+Will save a pickle file of the pandas dataframe with the line extracted.
+The index will be the normal coordinate info and the columns will be the timestamp contained in the series of plot files.

 # Scripts for plotting extracted data
 Scripts for plotting data that was previously extracted using files under `data_extraction/`